VaultaFoundation/docs/native/07_node-operation/50_tutorials/10_watching-transfers.md

 ### Compiling the contract yourself

-You can clone the [EOS System Contracts](https://github.com/eosnetworkfoundation/eos-system-contracts/) repository, and then compile the contracts using the `build.sh` script.
+You can clone the [Vaulta System Contracts](https://github.com/vaultafoundation/eos-system-contracts/) repository, and then compile the contracts using the `build.sh` script.

 You will then have a `build/contracts` directory that contains the compiled contracts.